-Birt-Hogg-Dubé Syndrome (BHDS)
+Birt-Hogg-Dubé Syndrome (BHD Syndrome)

-What is Birt-Hogg-Dubé Syndrome?
+What is BHD Syndrome?

-- -Benign skin tumours: particularly on the face, neck and upper chest that appear around 20-30 years of age and become larger and more numerous over time.
+- Benign skin tumours: particularly on the face, neck and upper chest that appear around 20-30 years of age and become larger and more numerous over time.

 - Pulmonary manifestations: 89% of subjects have bilateral and multiple cysts in the lungs and 25% develop one or more pneumothoraces (abnormal accumulation of air in the chest cavity that may result in the collapse of a lung).